appinho/SAGoogleCodeEventTemplate/README.md

 - power_arrangers(C19/1C/EASY): Ask max.
 150 times for a permutation out of 5 puppets to find that one missing out of 120.
 119/23/5/1 **Permutations**

 ### Numbers
+- bathroom_stalls(C18/Q/HARD): Find the number of open stalls after K choices when everybody chooses the stall the furthest away from the others **Priority queue/Map/Ceil**
 - cryptopangrams(C19/Q/MEDIUM): Pangram is a phrase where each letter is there at least one time.
 Decode prime numbers that are assigned to each letter **Prime/GCD**
 - foregone_solution(CJ19/Q/EASY): Split number into a sum so that no 4 occurs **Digit Traversing**
 - rounding_error(CJ18/1B/MEDIUM): Determine how to distribute remaining votes so that the rounded number is maximized  **Rounding/Hash Map/Voting**
+- steed_2_cruise_control(CJ18/P/EASY): Find the maximum speed so that no horse will be overtaken **Precision**

 ### Recursion